Driver's Licences for New Residents

 The required documents will be copied and attached to the application.
 The original licence will also be attached to the application and retained as part of our records.

-Students who move to NB do not need to exchange their licence while in school, but as soon as they take up permanent residence or become gainfully employed, they must exchange their licence.
+Students who move to New Brunswick do not need to exchange their licence while in school, but as soon as they take up permanent residence or become gainfully employed, they must exchange their licence.

 Return of foreign licence

 In most situations, the driver will never have a need for the foreign licence.
 There are situations, however, where the applicant will be returning to their home country and will need or request the return of the licence.
-This will be permitted as long as the licence is available in our records system (within 5 years of exchange).
-The NB licence must be surrendered and the foreign licence returned to the driver.
-If the driver returns to New Brunswick, the foreign licence must be surrendered and a replacement NB licence issued as per normal procedures.
+This will be permitted as long as the licence is available in our records system (within five years of exchange).
+The New Brunswick licence must be surrendered and the foreign licence returned to the driver.
+If the driver returns to New Brunswick, the foreign licence must be surrendered and a replacement New Brunswick licence issued as per normal procedures.

 A full motorcycle licence or endorsement on a non-resident licence may be transferred to any New Brunswick licence issued.
 This includes non-residents from Canada, United States, or the countries listed above.
 If exchanging your driver's licence from any other jurisdiction, testing will apply.